 Section 2.
 Indemnification of the Academy.
-CSP shall indemnify, save, and hold harmless the Academy and all of its employees (if any), officers, directors, subcontractors, and agents against any and all lawsuits and causes of action or other forms of liability that may arise out of, or by reason of any noncompliance by CSP with any agreements, covenants, warranties, or undertakings of CSP contained in or made pursuant to this Agreement, and any misrepresentation or breach of this Agreement and any acts or failures to act by CSP which occurred prior to the Effective Date of this Agreement.
+CSP shall indemnify, save, and hold harmless the Academy and all of its employees (if any), officers, directors, subcontractors, and agents against any and all lawsuits, and causes of action or other forms of liability that may arise out of, or by reason of any noncompliance by CSP with any agreements, covenants, warranties, or undertakings of CSP contained in or made pursuant to this Agreement; any misrepresentation or breach of this Agreement; and any acts or failures to act by CSP which occurred prior to the Effective Date of this Agreement.

 In addition, CSP shall indemnify, save, hold harmless, and reimburse the Academy for any and all legal expenses and costs associated with the defense of such claim, demand or suit.
-CSP agrees to advance to the Academy all costs, actual attorneys' fees, actual experts' fees, and such similarly related expenses immediately upon request so that the Academy is not required to pay such expenses out of its own funds.